hzeller/rpi-rgb-led-matrix/utils/README.md

 usage: ./led-image-viewer [options] <image> [option] [<image> ...]
 Options:
         -C                        : Center images.
+        -O<streamfile>            : Output to stream-file instead of matrix (Don't need to be root).

+These options affect images following them on the command line:
-        -w<seconds>               : If multiple images given: Wait time between in seconds (default: 1.5).
+        -w<seconds>               : Regular image: Wait time in seconds before next image is shown (default: 1.5).
-        -f                        : Forever cycle through the list of files on the command line.
         -t<seconds>               : For animations: stop after this time.
         -l<loop-count>            : For animations: number of loops through a full cycle.
+        -D<animation-delay-ms>    : For animations: override the delay between frames given in the gif/stream animation with this value.
+Use -1 to use default value.

+Options affecting display of multiple images:
+        -f                        : Forever cycle through the list of files on the command line.
         -s                        : If multiple images are given: shuffle.

+Display Options:
-        -L                        : Large display, in which each chain is 'folded down' in the middle in an U-arrangement to get more vertical space.
+        -V<vsync-multiple>        : Expert: Only do frame vsync-swaps on multiples of refresh (default: 1) -L                        : Large display, in which each chain is 'folded down' in the middle in an U-arrangement to get more vertical space.
         -R<angle>                 : Rotate output; steps of 90 degrees
-        -O<streamfile>            : Output to stream-file instead of matrix (Don't need to be root).

 General LED matrix options:
         --led-gpio-mapping=<name> : Name of GPIO mapping used.
 Default "regular"